Joe Ross (baseball): Draft and minor leagues (2011–2014)

-Washington Nationals
+Washington Nationals (2015–2021)

 On December 19, 2014, the Padres traded Ross and a player to be named later, Trea Turner, to the Washington Nationals as part of a three-team trade, in which the Padres traded Jake Bauers, Burch Smith, and René Rivera to the Tampa Bay Rays, and Washington traded Steven Souza and Travis Ott to Tampa Bay.

-On June 6, 2015, Ross was called up to the majors for the first time and he made his major league debut that day as a starting pitcher.
+On June 6, 2015, Ross was called up to the Majors for the first time and he made his Major League debut that day as a starting pitcher.
 Ross outdueled Jimmy Nelson and A. J. Burnett in his second and third starts, respectively, earning wins for the Washington Nationals.
 He struck out 11 batters in his third appearance, snapping an eight-game winning streak by the Pittsburgh Pirates.
 On August 6, manager Matt Williams announced Ross would remain in the rotation and veteran starter Doug Fister would move to the bullpen, in recognition of the rookie's strong performance since his promotion.
 Ross' promotion lasted barely a month before Williams said on September 8 that reliever Tanner Roark would take over his spot in the rotation and Ross would move to the bullpen in an effort to keep him from exceeding an undisclosed "innings limit" for the season.

 Although Ross started the 2016 season in the Nationals' rotation, he lost much of the season due to right shoulder inflammation.
 He was placed on the disabled list on July 3, 2016, and was activated again on September 18.
 Upon returning from the disabled list, Ross struggled to pitch deep into games, more than once forming a tandem with rookie right-hander Reynaldo López to pitch the first few innings of a game before López took over in long relief.
 Ross started game 4 of the 2016 NLDS with the Nats up 2–1 in the series giving up 4 runs on 55 pitches in 2.2 innings.